eladjmc/telegram-app/README.md

 # Summary
 By going through all the steps and making sure you have the prerequisites you:
-- Deployed the shoes store Admins panel app locally with all the dependencies needed.
+- Deployed the app locally with all the dependencies needed.
-- Can Edit/Delete/Add shoes on you Admins panel app.
+- Can make calls to the backend and handle the responses from it.
+- while having the backend connected you should be able to gather tons of users to one telegram group.

 <br>